PaulImmanuel/Automated-Financial-Report-Analysis-System-with-RAG/README.md

     ```

 ## 📝 License
-This project is for academic/internship assessment purposes.
+This project is a part of "InternsElite Internship" assessment purposes.